kimslawson/ninehundredforty/README.md

 ##Shout-outs

 Nine Hundred Forty relies extensively on Hoodie to do such essential but mundane tasks as user authentication and data storage.

+##Preview

+You can check out [Nine Hundred Forty in its pre-alpha state here](http://rawgithub.com/kimslawson/ninehundredforty/master/index.html) (thanks to rawgithub.com).